omarabdelaz1z/College-Study-Notes/System Analysis/Chapter-Three-Uses-Cases.md

   ##### 2. Event decomposition technique

 - ***Definition:*** *What business events the system must respond to.*
-- **Event:** *An event occurs at a specific time and place, can be described, and should be remembered by the system*.
+- **Event:** *An event occurs at a specific time and place, can be described, and should be remembered by the system*
 - In this technique, An analyst directs his attention to the see the system as a ***black box***.
 This means that analyst don't see the underlying implementation, just ***input and output***.
 - Consider you have an event, such as working with customers all day.
 What does that mean?
 This - ***working with customers*** - mean that the system can include <u>adding new customers</u>, <u>updating customer records</u>, deleting customers, <u>following up on late-paying customers</u>, or <u>contacting former customers</u>.
 Therefore, the word ***decomposition*** meant to extract all uses cases from an event.
 All the underlined sentences are use cases.